David-Alcocer/Equipo-6-Fundamentos-De-Software/Presentación 🧑‍🏫/Guion.md

 ### B. The Security Pivot: From Buttons to Recordings
 In this testing phase, we discovered a critical weakness in our "Engineer's Lock":

-> (0:50 - 1:05) NARRATOR (concerned but resolute tone):
-> We realized the Check-In and Check-Out buttons weren't secure enough.
+We realized the Check-In and Check-Out buttons weren't secure enough.
 They only validated time, but didn't offer a robust way to verify that tutors were actually giving advice.
 They could check in and check out without talking to anyone.

 So, the idea of using a robust, readily available tool emerged: **Microsoft Teams**.
 The new requirement is for the tutor to **record the session**, so the system can transcribe the content, and the file is automatically saved to a private Teams channel.
 This verifies both the duration and the content, guaranteeing documentary proof of the service provided.